Mar y Sol Pop Festival: ELP: Live at the Mar y Sol Festival '72

-In 2011 (thirty nine years later) Emerson, Lake & Palmer released Live at the Mar Y Sol Festival '72 which included their entire performance at the festival.
+In 2011 (thirty nine years later) Emerson, Lake & Palmer released Live at the Mar y Sol Festival '72 which included their entire performance at the festival.
 The original 16-track tapes were found by the band in 2006 and released for the first time in 2007 in the boxed set From the Beginning (on Disc 5).

 Alice Cooper: Old School: 1964–1974

 Also in 2011 Alice Cooper released an instrumental version "School's Out" from their Mar y Sol performance in his boxed set "Old School: 1964–1974" (Disc 2, track 2).
-The entire soundboard recording of their performance at the festival exists but there is no indication that this will ever be released in its entirety.
+The entire soundboard recording of their performance at the festival was released in 2023 as an extra CD on their Killer (Deluxe Edition) release.

 Bootlegs

 There's other music of Mar y Sol that exists only as bootlegs.
 One of them is the entire set of Billy Joel which is a deteriorated version of the official soundboard recording.
 There's also a 3 CD series of audience recordings by attendees Pedro Collazo and Oscar Mandry (from Ponce, Puerto Rico) called "The Collazo/Mandry Tapes" which was edited and prepared by Mar y Sol Festival's historian, Reniet Ramirez, for free online distribution.
-This series of bootlegs include 38 songs by: Allman Brothers Band, BB King, Brownsville Station, Dave Brubeck (w/ Gerry Mulligan), David Peel and the Lower East Side, Faces, Fran Ferrer y Puerto Rico 2010, Herbie Mann, J. Geils Band, Jonathan Edwards, Nitzinger and Pot Liquor.
+This series of bootlegs include 38 songs by: Allman Brothers Band, B. B. King, Brownsville Station, Dave Brubeck (w/ Gerry Mulligan), David Peel and the Lower East Side, Faces, Fran Ferrer y Puerto Rico 2010, Herbie Mann, J. Geils Band, Jonathan Edwards, Nitzinger and Pot Liquor.